CI-CMG/pointstore-api-docs/pointstore_api.md

 the points are delivered in a CSV-format file with the following attributes:

-* UNIQUE_ID - unique identifier for the platform which collected the data
-* ENTRY_DATE - date the data were archived at the DCDB
 * LON - longitude of the sounding in decimal degrees.
 Coordinate precision varies based on instrument and trusted node and does not necessarily reflect positional accuracy
 * LAT - latitude of the sounding in decimal degrees.
 Coordinate precision varies based on instrument and trusted node and does not necessarily reflect positional accuracy
 * DEPTH - depth in meters
-* TIME - datetime of the sounding
+* TIME - datetime of the sounding in ISO-8601 format
 * PLATFORM_NAME - name of the platform.
 Not necessarily unique.
 * PROVIDER - trusted node which supplied the data
-* H3 - spatial index used internally by the API
-* H3_HIRES - spatial index used internally by the API
+* UNIQUE_ID - identifier intended to uniquely identify a given provider's platform

 ## Grid formats

 if an output grid is requested, the output format can be any of those supported by the *-G* parameter in the [MB-System](https://www.mbari.org/technology/mb-system/) *mbgrid* command.
 See the [man page](https://www3.mbari.org/data/mbsystem/html/mbgrid.html) for more information.